Sudospective/ichigo-template/README.md

 Ichigo Template is a gimmick template for Project OutFox powered by the in-engine PandaTemplate.
 You can think of it as the base PandaTemplate with some extra features included.

 ## What features does the template have?
-Ichigo Template allows you to not only streamline your gimmick creation process, but it also provides simple-to-use tools for complex Lua features like classes and objects.
+Ichigo Template allows you to not only streamline your gimmick creation process, but it also provides simple-to-use tools for complex features like classes and objects.
 Ichigo Template can be used for normal gimmick files, minigames, etc. The only limits are the ones you set yourself!
+Ichigo Template is also fully encapsulated in its own local environment that is garbage collected after screen changes, so you can be sure that nothing is leaked once the template is no longer in use by the engine.
+No more pesky globals hanging around after a gimmick file is finished, not a single one!

 ## Getting Started
 ### Adding Gimmicks in Ichigo